-Today's topic is Fixed Index Annuities, pros, and cons.
-I'm telling you, anytime the market's gyrating a little bit, and now that COVID is lifted a little bit, you're starting to get those invitations in the mail to go to the local, very nice, high-end restaurant to have the steak dinner or chicken dinner or whatever you decide to order.
-And then, hear a sales pitch on the scariness of the markets along with market risks.
-That's an Index Annuity sales pitch that you're getting ready to swallow literally and figuratively.
-I encourage people to go to the bad chicken dinner and steak seminars but swallow the food, not the pitch.
+Anytime the market's gyrating a little bit, and now that COVID is lifted a little bit, you're starting to get those invitations in the mail to go to the local, very nice, high-end restaurant to have the steak dinner and then hear a sales pitch on the scariness of the markets.
+That's an indexed annuity sales pitch you’re ready to swallow.

-Another negative that drives me crazy is agents and advisors will say, "Well, if you'd have owned this specific Index Annuity in the last 10 years, you'd have gotten this."
+Another negative that drives me crazy is agents and advisors will say, "Well, if you'd owned this specific index annuity in the last ten years, you'd have gotten this."
 That's garbage.
-And in some states, it's illegal even to do that, and it should be illegal in all states because things were different when those annuities were priced.
-And even better, some of the indexes sold now weren't even around 10 years ago.
-Even though they're saying, "Well, if you'd owned it 10 years ago," and wait a minute, this index has only been around six months, how could that be?
-So, there's a lot of bait and switch.
+And in some states, it's illegal even to do that.
+It should be illegal in all states because things were different when those annuities were priced.
+And even better, some of the indices sold now weren't even around ten years ago.
+Even though they're saying, "Well, if you owned it ten years ago."
+Wait a minute; the index has only been around six months; how could that be?
+So there's a lot of bait and switch.
 There's a lot of misinformation.
-There's a lot of 30,000-foot view sales pitches without getting into the weeds with Index Annuities.
-The negatives of Index Annuities revolve around the sales pitches and the lack of explanation by the advisor or the agent.
+There are a lot of 30,000-foot view sales pitches without getting into the weeds with index annuities.
+Notice that I'm not talking...
+The product, which is the pros of index annuities, they're good.
+The negatives of index annuities revolve around the sales pitches and the lack of explanation by the advisor or the agent.
 As I always tell people, if you cannot explain the product you're buying to a nine-year-old, then don't buy it—no offense to nine-year-olds.

 I got a call the other day.
-The gentleman put half a million dollars in an Index Annuity, and I'm not going to go into the company.
-It doesn't matter because they're all designed to produce the same rate of return.
-I said, "Can you explain the Index Annuity to me?
-Can you explain how the call options work?
+Gentlemen put half a million dollars in an index annuity.
+And I'm not going to go into the company.
+It doesn't matter; they’re all designed to produce the same return rate.
+I said, "Can you explain the index annuity to me?
+Can you explain how the call in all options works?
 Can you explain how they change the rules every year?
-Can you explain the Income Rider fee?
+Can you explain the income rider fee?
 Can you explain any of that?"
 He could not.
 He put half a million dollars into something he could not explain.
 You can't do that.
-And if you're talking to me and we're talking about Index Annuities, and I feel like you need to understand it fully, I'm not going to allow you to sign the paperwork.
-Don't believe me?
-Try me.
+And if you're talking to me and we're talking about index annuities, and I don't feel like you fully understand it, I'm not going to allow you to sign the paperwork.
+Don't believe me, try me.

-Index Annuities are good products.
+Index annuities are good products.
 They're not too good to be true, but they're pretty good if you fully understand them and how they work.
 But that's where the rubber meets the road.
-So, the pros are, again, the positive of Index Annuities are good.
-Principal Protection, locked in gains.
-You can attach Income Rider for pension needs, and some of those Income Riders come with built-in guaranteed confinement care and enhanced benefits.
+So the pros are, again, the positives of index annuities are good; principle protection, locked-in gains, and you can attach income riders for pension needs.
+And some of those income riders come with guaranteed confinement care enhanced benefits.
+Hey, that's fantastic, right?
+Principle protection in a crazy world.
 But the negatives revolve around the sales pitches.
-And the problem with that, Index Annuity people know they can sell you on fear, and they can sell you on greed.
+And the problem with that index annuity is that people know they can sell you on fear, and they can sell you on greed.
 They can either scare you into it or greed you into it.
 Just don't be that person.
-You're smarter than that, so don't fall for it.
+You're smarter than that.
+Don't fall for that.

 Never forget to live in reality, not the dream, with annuities and contractual guarantees!
 You can use our calculators, get all six of my books for free, and most importantly book a call with me so we can discuss what works best for your specific situation.